deep-compute/logagg/README.md

   --nsqtopic NSQTOPIC   NSQ topic name to read messages from.
 Ex:
                         logs_and_metrics
   --nsqchannel NSQCHANNEL
-                        channel of nsqd
+                        the channel of nsqd --nsqd-tcp-address NSQD_TCP_ADDRESS
-  --nsqd-tcp-address NSQD_TCP_ADDRESS
-                        nsqd tcp address where we get the messages --mongodb-server-url MONGODB_SERVER_URL
+                        nsqd TCP address where we get the messages --mongodb-server-url MONGODB_SERVER_URL
                         DNS of the server where mongo is running --mongodb-port MONGODB_PORT
                         port where mongo is running --mongodb-user-name MONGODB_USER_NAME
-                        username of mongodb
+                        username of MongoDB
   --mongodb-password MONGODB_PASSWORD
-                        password to authenticate mongodb --mongodb-database MONGODB_DATABASE
+                        password to authenticate MongoDB --mongodb-database MONGODB_DATABASE
                         database to store logs --mongodb-collection MONGODB_COLLECTION